goatghost

 Latin Jazz...Tito Puente, Marvin Santiago, Oscar D'Leon, Afro Cuban All Stars

-I'm not particularly into straight-up rock-and-roll, "roots rock", Southern rock, or Americana, either (Bob Seger, George Thorogood, Grand Funk Railroad, Creedence Clearwater Revival, Bachman Turner Overdrive, Foghat, Marshall Tucker Band, Bad Company, Cream, Steppenwolf, Georgia Satellites, Hootie and the Blowfish, Dave Matthews, Nickelback, Jimmy Buffett, etc.).
-Uhh...12-bar blues is not my thing, either...LOL
+I'm also not particularly into straight-up rock-and-roll, "roots rock", Southern rock, or Americana, either (Bob Seger, George Thorogood, Grand Funk Railroad, Creedence Clearwater Revival, Bachman Turner Overdrive, Foghat, Marshall Tucker Band, Bad Company, Cream, Steppenwolf, Georgia Satellites, Hootie and the Blowfish, Dave Matthews, Nickelback, Jimmy Buffett, etc.).

 As far as classical music is concerned, I love baroque era (Bach, Vivaldi) and classical era (Mozart, Haydn) music (classical era, classical music...if you're familiar with that), but I'm not into anything after Beethoven.
 I love jazz standards (e.g. from The Real Book), but I don't like smooth jazz, such as Kenny G (basically, extended instrumentals, consisting of soloing over jazz chords, usually droning on for 10 minutes or longer).

-I listen to a lot of dance music (stuff played on 93.1 - The Party).
+I've listened to a lot of dance and pop music, in the past and in recent times.
 I can appreciate the production aspects of it...sequencing, sampling, digital effects, mixing, and mastering.

 I find it amazing that someone can take (or create) a simple phrase...loop it, chop it, and modify it...sell millions of records...and win a Grammy Award for it.
 Some of the stuff out there is "crap", but some of it is actually very clever...and very well thought out.

 As far as musical influences, they run the gamut.
-Here are some artists who I think are great:
+Here are some artists (mostly classic/progressive rock) who I think are great:

 Bass: